clicknium/clicknium-docs/doc/developtools/project_package.md

 # Package Project

-In Visual Studio Code, press "Ctrl+Shift+P" to show the Command Palette, and enter "Clicknium" to select and show "Package Project".
-Press "Enter", and select the path to save the executable file.
+In Visual Studio Code, press "Ctrl+Shift+P" to show the Command Palette, input or select "Clicknium: Package Project", then select the path to save the executable file.
 ![](../img/pack_project.gif)

 The detailed package log Output displays in the Output in Visual Studio Code.